Book 8

 A) Answer these questions:

-2. Why did Ethel lend things to Fanny?
+5. How did Ethel feel about lending things to Fanny?

 B) Which words in the story mean the opposite of: